-Note: Currently, to publish to Microsoft Azure platform https://azure.microsoft.com/en-us/ you must do the following before scanning:
+Currently, to publish to Microsoft Azure platform https://azure.microsoft.com/en-us/ you must do the following before scanning:

-1. Uninstall NetworkManager (if installed).

-2. Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).
+- 1. Unless you are migrating from CentOS7+ or Red Hat Enterprise Linux 7+, uninstall NetworkManager (if installed). - 2.
+Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).